 Thus, engineers found here the perfect technology for feeding astronauts on long-term space missions.
 NASA has invested $125,000 in SMRC, an ambitious project led by Anjan Contractor.

-- A first layer of dough is deposited on the 3D printer’s heating bed to be directly cooked
+- A layer of dough is first deposited on the 3D printer’s heating bed to be directly cooked

-- Another layer of cheese is deposited
+- Then, a layer of cheese is deposited

 3D printing a lunar base